Harold Castro Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.97 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have a 4.97 team ERA that ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to give up the second-most home runs in baseball (141 total, 1.4 per game).
+- Nationals pitchers combine to allow the third-most home runs in baseball (142 total, 1.4 per game).

+- The Nationals will send Irvin (3-5) to the mound to make his 15th start of the season.
+He is 3-5 with a 5.00 ERA and 53 strikeouts through 68 1/3 innings pitched.

-- The right-hander last pitched on Thursday against the Chicago Cubs, when he threw five innings, allowing two earned runs while giving up seven hits.
+- In his last appearance on Friday against the San Francisco Giants, the righty threw 6 2/3 innings, allowing three earned runs while surrendering five hits.

-- The 31-year-old has put up an ERA of 4.38, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opponents have a .277 batting average against him.
+- The 26-year-old has a 5.00 ERA and 7.0 strikeouts per nine innings across 14 games this season, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.